Bug-Finderr/Movie-Ticket-Booking/README.md

-To test backend, remove the .sample extension from .env.sample and give appropriate values mentioned there.
+To run backend, remove the .sample extension from .env.sample and give appropriate values mentioned there.